Engee documentation

 • - time.

-To model a frequency-dependent capacitor with ohmic and dielectric losses, set the Capacitance model parameter to Dielectric relaxation (Debye).
+To model a frequency-dependent capacitor with ohmic and dielectric losses, set the Capacitance model parameters to Dielectric relaxation (Debye).
 The Debye relaxation model considers a set of non-interacting dipoles in the frequency domain.
-The result is expressed in terms of the complex dielectric constant.
+The result is expressed in terms of complex dielectric constant.
 The real ( ε ) and imaginary ( ε ) parts of the complex permittivity are given by Eqs:

 εεεεωτ